smessiah777/Run-The-Jewels-game/README.md

 Player must click each jewel/crystal in order to add them up and try to match the random 19 - 120 generated number.

-If player can they will win the game, if not they will lose.
+If player can match the game number they will win the game, if not they will lose.

-Game will reset, after a win or lose of a round.
+Game will reset, after a win or lose in a round.

 Won and lost rounds are displayed for the player.